-Are you considering cloth diapering?
-Using cloth diapers is great for the environment and can be much easier on the wallet (as long as you don’t get sucked into buying the super cute limited prints).
+Are you considering cloth diapering your kid?
+Using cloth diapers is great for the environment and can be much easier on the wallet (as long as you don’t get sucked into buying the adorable limited prints, which can be a challenge).

-This post will give you all the information you need to get started.
-And – surprise! – it probably isn’t quite as gross as you think!
+This post will give you all the information you need to get started cloth diapering your child.
+And – surprise! – it probably isn’t quite as gross as you think.

 Benefits of Cloth Diapering